blackberry-garance/flowershow-app/blog/how-to-set-custom-domain.md

   - olayway
 ---

+> [!note]
+> Custom domains are a premium feature.
+Check out our [pricing page](https://flowershow.app/pricing) to learn more about premium features.

 Having your own custom domain gives your Flowershow site a professional appearance and makes it easier for visitors to find and remember.
 Instead of using a default Flowershow URL for your site like `my.flowershow.app/@username/sitename`, you can use your own domain like `myblog.com` or `docs.mycompany.com`.

 This guide will walk you through the entire process of connecting your custom domain to your Flowershow site.